Close Your Eyes And Visualize…

-Seems super simple, right?
+It seems super simple, right?
 A five-word instruction that, for most of the population, is easy to follow.
 Whether it’s for guided meditation, hypnosis, psychotherapy, yoga, classroom study, team-building exercises, self-help practices, elite sport/career mental coaching, childbirth coaching, etc., being asked to visualize is almost always at the top of the list for getting into the mood, spirit, zone, or state-of-being.

-For people with aphantasia, like me, the instruction to – close your eyes and visualize – is a non-starter.
-Often times, being asked to visualize has the exact opposite effect of what is trying to be achieved and can cause:
+For people with aphantasia like me, the instruction to – close your eyes and visualize – is a non-starter.
+Oftentimes, being asked to visualize has the exact opposite effect of what is trying to be achieved and can cause:

 - Utter frustration – “Not again!
 Can’t we accomplish this without visualization?“